1. Home

 11. Check Your iMessage Server Status

-Apple has a System Status Page that shows the current status of its services.
-If the server is down, it could cause the error.
+Apple has a System Status page that shows the current status of its services.
+If the server is down, it could cause the ‘iMessage is Signed Out’ error, in which case there’s nothing you can do to fix it; all you can do is wait for Apple to address the problem.

-To check, go to Apple System Status page, tap on the All Services… plus (+) sign, and confirm that iMessage is available with a green dot.
-It turns red if unavailable.
+To check, open Apple System Status and confirm that iMessage is available with a green dot.
+It goes red if iMessage is unavailable.

 Apple system status